MartinMReed/libffbb/README.md

 # H.264 Optional Support

 FFmpeg supports h.264 using the GPL library libx264.
-Included with libffcamapi is the libx264 source and prebuilt library files.
+Included with libffbb is the libx264 source and prebuilt library files.

 ## Download libx264